 “It would ensure smooth governance end-to-end through standardized and liberalized processes, use of latest and emerging technologies like Artificial Intelligence, Chat-Bot, Use of Big-Data, Advance Analytics, etc. The Ministry is also working to roll out e-passports for Indian citizens which would make easier international travel and enable protection against identity theft and greater data security,” he said.

 What is an E-Passport?
 How will it work?

-E-passports, which will have Radio Frequency Identification (RFID) chip and antenna embedded as an inlay in the back cover, will help officials verify a traveler’s details quickly.
-The idea behind issuing an e-passport is to reduce the circulation of fake passports and enhance security and reduce duplication and data tampering.
+E-passports, which will have a Radio Frequency Identification (RFID) chip and antenna embedded as an inlay in the back cover, will help officials verify a traveler’s details quickly.
+The idea behind issuing an e-passport is to reduce the circulation of fake passports, enhance security, and reduce duplication and data tampering.

 A chip-based e-passport isn’t a new concept.
 More than 100 countries already offer e-passports.
 India’s neighboring countries- Pakistan, Nepal, and Bangladesh already have rolled out e-passports, as per the data by the International Civil Aviation Organization.

 Soon Indians can too have an e-passport for safe and hassle-free travel.
 For now, there are not so many details regarding its launch date and how to apply for it.
 But don’t worry, I will share all the important information related to the E-passport in the coming time.